Jeepers Creepers Review (2001)

 When I first started Jeepers Creepers I thought the film was going to go into my top twenty favorite horror films.
 By the time it ended, I was ready for it to be over and realized that it was not nearly as impressive as I thought it would be.
 The movie does a great job at building some tension and has some truly shocking moments, but despite having a runtime of ninety minutes it felt twenty minutes too long.

-Jeepers Creepers is a six out of ten for me and one that I'd watch the beginning of and then turn it off.
+Jeepers Creepers is a three out of five for me and one that I'd watch the beginning of and then turn it off.